How (and Why) to Exfoliate Your Scalp: Step By Step

 November 14, 2024 • 6 min read

-We'll discuss how to exfoliate your scalp and the benefits you'll get from the process.
-You may be surprised that scalp exfoliation can be a game changer to a perfectly polished dome and healthy hair.
+We'll show you how to exfoliate your scalp and talk about why it can be a game-changer for a perfectly polished dome and healthy skin.

-What happens when you fail to exfoliate your scalp?
-Dry scalp, flaky skin, clogged hair follicles, and itchy scalp, to name a few.
+The result?
+A dry scalp, flaky skin, clogged hair follicles, oily hair, and an itchy scalp, to name a few.

 There are two types of scalp exfoliants: physical and chemical.
 What's the difference?

 Which is better?
+Physical or chemical exfoliation?
 It depends on what works best for you.

 Exfoliating shampoo

-Exfoliating shampoos are way different from your average shampoo.
-They feature tiny beads that scrub away dirt and leave your scalp fresh and invigorated.
-Don't use this as your regular shampoo; once every two weeks is a good place to start and experiment from there.
+Exfoliating shampoos are way different from your regular shampoo.
+They have tiny beads that scrub away dirt and leave your scalp fresh and invigorated.
+Just don't use them every day.
+Over-exfoliation can do more harm than good, which we'll discuss later.
+Once every two weeks is a good place to start and experiment from there.

 Exfoliating brush

-An exfoliating brush helps with scalp exfoliation and gives your head a good massage.
+An exfoliating brush is a good tool to exfoliate your scalp and gives your head a good stress-relieving massage.
 These silicone brushes don't cost much but work wonders on your scalp.
 Freebird has a Scalp Exfoliator Brush & Scalp Scrubber that comes with the FlexSeries Shaving Kit.

 Leave-in Treatment